Powers Of Attorney And Advance Directives For Health Care

 Speak To An Elder Law Attorney

-Once you have made the important decision to create an advance directive or power of attorney, contact an experienced elder law attorney from Polizzotto & Polizzotto in Brooklyn, New York.
+Once you have made the important decision to create an advance directive or power of attorney, contact an experienced elder law attorney from The Law Offices of Polizzotto & Polizzotto, LLC in Brooklyn, New York.
 He or she can explain your state’s requirements and help you draft documents that will best meet your long-term care needs.

 Disclaimer: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.